puppetlabs-toy-chest/puppetlabs-azure/README.md

 `http://example.blob.core.windows.net/disks/mydisk.vhd`

 ##### `plan`
 Deploys the VM from an Azure Software Marketplace product (called a "plan").
+Required if no `image` is specified.
 The value must be a hash with three required keys: `name`, `product`, and `publisher`. `promotion_code` is an optional forth key that may be passed.

 As an example: